 As noted by Becker and Ivashina (2017), there is a cyclical pattern in cov-lite issuance.
-Specifically, cov-lite issuance increased sharply before the global financial crisis (GFC), essentially disappeared during the GFC and its immediate aftermath, and has since increased at a fast pace.
+Specifically, cov-lite issuance increased sharply before the global financial crisis (GFC), essentially disappeared during the GFC and its immediate aftermath, and then increased at a fast pace.
+Not surprisingly, as cov-lite issuance fell sharply during the GFC, it also decreased sharply with the COVID-19 crisis (see IMF, 2020).
 The existence of such a pattern suggests that the costs and benefits of issuing cov-lite loans vary depending on business conditions.
-Diamond, Hu, and Rajan (2017) build a model where the value of maintenance covenants falls when liquidity is high as lenders are more concerned about the market value of a firm's assets than about their ability to appropriate its cash flows.
+Diamond, Hu, and Rajan (2019) build a model where the value of maintenance covenants falls when liquidity is high as lenders are more concerned about the market value of a firm's assets than about their ability to appropriate its cash flows.
 We account for business conditions through year indicator variables and through a variable that measures the intensity of cov-lite issuance.
 We find as expected that a firm's probability of issuing a cov-lite loan increases when cov-lite issuance is more prevalent.

 Our paper contributes to four literatures.
 First, there is a literature on the decrease in the number of listed firms.
 Our paper shows that firms' listing status and plans concerning that listing status if they are public affect their choice of debt financing and the structure of debt markets.
 The development of cov-lite loans is one factor that makes it less costly for firms to stay private or to delist voluntarily.
 Second, there is a literature that investigates how firms decide between borrowing through loans and through bond issuance.
-By combining bond-like features with the regulatory advantages of a loan, cov-lite loans significantly expand the menu of choices available to firms.
+By combining bond-like features with the legal status advantages of a loan, cov-lite loans significantly expand the menu of choices available to firms.
 Third, there is a literature on loan trading and its implications for banks and borrowers.
-Fourth, there is an emerging literature on cov-lite loans.
-This literature so far focuses on the choice between cov-lite loans and cov-heavy loans as opposed to the use of cov-lite loans as substitutes for bonds.
+We show that for firms with the highest information asymmetries, namely the private firms, the adverse selection problem associated with covenants discussed in the literature may explain why cov-lite loans.
+This literature so far focuses on the choice between cov-lite loans and covheavy loans as opposed to the use of cov-lite loans as substitutes for bonds.
+We show that the liquidity of cov-lite loans is close or equivalent to the liquidity of bonds.

 We review the relevant literatures in the next section before developing our hypotheses.
 After presenting our data in section 3, we examine substitutability between bond issuance and cov-lite financing in section 4.
-In section 5, we show that cov-lite loans and cov-heavy loans differ in such a way that cov-lite loans are better substitutes for bonds.
-We conclude in section 6.
+In section 5, we examine differences in credit spreads and liquidity between cov-lite loans and bonds.
+In section 6, we show that cov-lite loans and cov-heavy loans differ in such a way that cov-lite loans are better substitutes for bonds.
+We conclude in section 7.